MicrosoftDocs/azure-devops-docs/docs/migrate/migration-import.md

 ## Prepare for import

-By now, you have everything ready to execute on your import.
-You need to schedule downtime with your team to take the collection offline for the migration.
+Now you have everything ready to execute on your import.
+Schedule downtime with your team to take the collection offline for the migration.
 When you agree upon a time to run the import, upload the required assets you generated and a copy of the database to Azure.
-This process has the following five steps.
+Preparing for import consists of the following five steps.

 Step 1: [Take the collection offline and detach it](#step-1-detach-your-collection).